humzak711/humzak711.github.io/advanced_dynamic_code_loading_1.md

 # Advanced Dynamic Code Loading Via Runtime Assembling

 Welcome to my first blog post!
 I wanted to kick things off with something unique and advanced that I haven’t seen many people discuss: **Advanced dynamic code loading**.
 More specifically, we’ll explore how to assemble code at runtime, map it into memory, and execute it dynamically in C, which is useful for things like polymorphic engines.
-This technique enables you to modify code before it’s mapped, control memory allocation, and keep certain code away from static analysis.
+This technique enables you to modify code before it’s mapped, control memory allocation, and keep certain code away from static analysis by EDR's/antiviruses.

 In this post, we’ll assemble an x86-64 subroutine at runtime using the [Keystone Assembler](https://github.com/keystone-engine/keystone) and then map it into memory to call it directly.
 In our example, we’ll create a function that checks for debuggers — but we’re assembling it in memory at runtime, so no function declaration is necessary in the code itself.